Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/networking.md

  - Make sure the firewall has rules and access control lists (ACLs) to restrict and filter inbound traffic

 ### Assessment questions
-- How is access to front-facing AVS workload segments secured?
+- How is access to front-facing AVS workloads secured?

 ### Securing traffic between internal workloads
 #### Impact: _Security_